vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 little bit of a trial period in the period of April to June (most of it during late May / early June).

-## Diet, exercise, and health (September 2021 onward, off and on)
+## Diet, exercise, and health (November 2021 onward, off and on)

-### Dentist trip for periodontal therapy (dental deep cleaning)
+### Post-periodontal therapy review and possible wisdom tooth removal

 In my [dental cleaning trip of August 11](https://github.com/vipulnaik/diet-exercise-health/blob/master/notes/2021-08-11-dental-cleaning-trip.md) I was recommended a course of periodontal therapy.
 My two appointments happened on September 29 and October 6.
-I have a followup care appointment scheduled for December 15.q
+I have a followup care appointment scheduled for December 15.
+After that, we may proceed to the phase 2 treatment that is wisdom tooth removal.

-### Eye checkup (not scheduled, vague plans)

-I haven't had an eye checkup in over ten years.
-I have scheduled an appointment for a comprehensive eye exam for October 29 at 12 PM.

-### Other rethinking of exercise and measurement tools

-I would like to start thinking about regular exercise beyond my daily jog and crushing exercises -- basically some flexibility-type exercise (e.g., yoga, tai chi) and possibly also weight training.
-I will need to think more about this and introduce gradually.

 ## Continuation of donations list website (DLW)